OWASP/wstg/document/4-Web_Application_Security_Testing/07-Input_Validation_Testing/05-Testing_for_SQL_Injection.md

 `select title, text from news where id=10 or 1=1`

+> **_NOTE:_**  Take care when injecting the condition OR 1=1 into a SQL query.
+Although this may be harmless in the initial context you're injecting into, it's common for applications to use data from a single request in multiple different queries.
+If your condition reaches an UPDATE or DELETE statement, for example, this can result in an accidental loss of data.

 SQL Injection attacks can be divided into the following three classes:

 - Inband: data is extracted using the same channel that is used to inject the SQL code.
 This is the most straightforward kind of attack, in which the retrieved data is presented directly in the application web page.